lundqvistr/manual_medfak_research_data/manual.md

 The software systems in use encompass a range of systems, from spreadsheets to more comprehensive systems specifically designed for statistical analyses.
 If you search for style guides or more general suggestions for how a particular system should be used, you can probably find many sources.

 ### How to use the document
 This document is suggested as a template for how to structure reseach data files at the Medical faculty of Umeå University.
 Our hope is that the document will be a good support to PhD-students, supervisors, new and not so new researchers.
 We do not claim that the suggestions made here are the only ones or the best.
 We do however claim that the approach suggested is simple enough to use in _all_ systems.
 We simply hope that it will be beneficial for the quality in both your own and others' research findings.
+Our hope is that if data file structures are harmonized, it will promote collaboration across research groups.
+For this reason, the level of detail is occasionally high.

 In case you are not involved in medical research, we still hope that the suggestions made here are relevant to you.
 After all, even though there are many fields in science, there are also many common tasks in the analysis of the data.